playcanvas/blog/_posts/2016-08-15-playcanvas-versus-unreal-webgl.markdown

 [![tappychicken](https://blog.playcanvas.com/wp-content/uploads/2016/08/tappychicken.gif)](http://blog.playcanvas.com/wp-content/uploads/2016/08/tappychicken.gif)

-So before we begin, there's an important point to make. _T\_\_hey are not the same game and they do exhibit certain differences_.
+So before we begin, there's an important point to make. _They are not the same game and they do exhibit certain differences_.
 Tappy Chicken uses different textures, has parallax, uses particles and so on.
 But in essence, they are remarkably similar and worthy of a comparison, despite not being pixel perfect clones of each other.
 It's up to you, dear reader, to decide if the differences in the games account for the results of the analysis presented below.

 As before, we will look at three key metrics: download size, load time and runtime performance.